Isaac-DeFrain/blog/src/blogs/building-this-blog-01-humble-beginnings.md

 2. Extracting the post ID from the link URL (handling base path and `.md` extensions).
 3. If the link points to a valid blog post, preventing default navigation and always using `handlePostClick()`.
 4. Allowing external links to navigate normally.
+5. Fix heights of the header and topic bar.
+Account for that when we scroll to a section.

 Internal blog post/section links use SPA routing on both the dev server and GitHub Pages, avoiding full page reloads.
 See [Building this Blog (part 7) - Internal Links](./building-this-blog-07-internal-links.md) for the full details.